Church and State (comics): Cerebus 112/113: Square One

 After spending five years on Church & State, Sim and Gerhard took a few weeks off.
 Sim decided they would do a double issue between Church & State and Jaka's Story, as they would only have to do one front and back cover, and one letters page.

 The story is mostly done in pantomime, and thus is a very quick read.
 Cerebus returns to the hotel he had used when he was Pope, and finds it destroyed and deserted.
 He explores the area, coming across a note from Boobah and the fly-ridden, rotting corpse of Bran Mak Muffin.
 Remembering the Judge's last words to him, he contemplates suicide, but stops himself.
 He falls asleep outside, but after a dream sequence returns to the hotel to sleep.
 In the morning he finds a single gold coin, which he takes with him.
 He leaves the hotel, and while making his way down the mountain comes across a tavern whose single patron is griping about the conditions under Cirinist rule.
 When the patron asks when it when all end, Cerebus informs the patron (as the Judge had informed Cerebus): "Someone pushes a button and blows up the sun", and continues down towards the Lower City.

 The July/August issue was released in August, 1988, and provided what Sim agrees is an epilogue to the Church & State story.
 The fact this was combined into one issue rather than printed separately means that technically, there's only 299 issues of actual issues Cerebus rather than the official 300.
 Sim says he had talked to his printer about including it in later printings of Church & State Volume II, but the binding would have been too strained if an extra 40 pages were added to what is already the thickest of the Cerebus "phonebooks".
 As of 2011, the story has yet to be collected with the rest of the series, although it has been collected with the other in-between issues in Cerebus Number Zero.

 Artwork

-Gerhard, who used to deliver art supplies to Sim, did backgrounds and colours for the stories Sim had been commissioned to do for Epic Magazine.
+Gerhard, who used to deliver art supplies to Sim, did backgrounds and colours for the stories Sim had been commissioned to do for Epic Illustrated.
 Due to the success of the stories, Sim asked him to take over the duty of drawing backgrounds and laying down screentone for Cerebus starting with issue #66.